LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Constant Presence.md

 This spell preserves its subject against alterations to the timeline.

-Any alteration to history through the action of time travel provokes a Clash of Wills.
+Any alteration to history through the action of time travel provokes a [[Clash of Wills]].
 If the mage wins, the subject is treated as though she were returning from a trip to the past herself when history settles, safeguarding her against being rewritten.